 (v) Any combination of doubles pairings can be played.
 Pairings can be altered prior to the commencement of each match.
 Doubles pairs will be ranked by combining the singles rankings (1-9) of each player.
 The combination with the lowest total will be the number one (1) doubles pair and so on.
 If two or more combinations have equal totals, the pair with the player ranked highest for singles is ranked higher for doubles.

-(i) Each match to consist of four (4) doubles sets and eight (8) singles sets.
+(i) Each match consists of four (4) doubles sets and eight (8) singles sets

 (iv) A team manager is not permitted on the court during play, except in the case of illness or injury disrupting play.

 (i) The order of sets in all matches including pool rounds, semi-finals and finals shall be doubles first, then the singles as available.
 The toss of a coin will determine which team puts on the first of the available singles – the choice will then alternate for the remaining singles matches.